JHONHP7/projeto-dev-web-avancado/README.md

 ## Description

 The **Book Lending System API** is a RESTful service that facilitates the management of book lending operations.
 It is designed to support both regular users and administrators.
 Regular users can view books, mark favorites, and track loans.
 Administrators have additional privileges to manage books, users, and loans.
 The system is built using Java Spring Boot, with PostgreSQL as the database.
+The frontend is developed using React with Vite.

 ## Technologies

 - **Backend**: Java 17 with Spring Boot
+- **Frontend**: React with Vite
 - **Build Tool**: Maven
 - **Database**: PostgreSQL
 - **Documentation**: Swagger